meltyourface/blank/posts/Quimbanda-Kingdoms/Quimbanda-Ritual-for-Closing-Interdimensional-Gateways/index.md

 ## The Seal of Seven Crossroads

-Objective: To close and seal interdimensional gateways to the spirit realm, specifically addressing the involvement of Exus and Pombagiras throughout the ceremony.
+**Objective**: To close and seal interdimensional gateways to the spirit realm, specifically addressing the involvement of Exus and Pombagiras throughout the ceremony.

 ### I. Preparation of the Ritual